 Opportunities to Capture Subscriptions

 Great blogs contain several different tactics for capturing subscriptions.
-One of the easiest ways to do this is to have a sign-up form for your RSS email newsletter prominently displayed on your main blog page and every article page.
+One of the easiest ways to do this is to have a sign-up form for your email newsletter prominently displayed on your main blog page and every article page.

 Another way to capture contact information is with strong lead magnets like checklists, ebooks, and PDF guides.
 CTAs throughout every post should also drive readers to take specific action like subscribing to your newsletter, scheduling a free consultation, or downloading content — all of which would provide you with their email address.